agentc13/hero-realms-lua-scripts/README.md

   - [ ] NPC cards (something like SR heroes, but we already have hero classes so it needs a different name)
   - [ ] Ally buffs (all or some ally abilities trigger every turn)
   - [ ] Different fatigue effects

 - Custom Classes/Races

 - Balance change ideas
-- More scripts shared from the HR community
-- Intro video series on getting started with Lua scripting for Hero Realms Digital.